AidanFray/ROP_Emporium/0x03_write4/32-bit/README.md

 This challenge involves us using gadgets to write data onto the stack.

-Checking areas we can write to can be achived with this command:
+Checking areas we can write to can be achieved with this command:
 ```
 $ readelf --sections write432